Obama rails against Trump, Republicans in fiery return to campaign trail

 FOX NEWS MIDTERM ELECTIONS HEADQUARTERS

-Responding to the speech, White House adviser Mercedes Schlapp told Fox News that the “real energy” is at Trump rallies and touted the sitting president's success in unraveling many Obama policies.
+Responding to the speech, White House adviser Mercedes Schlapp told Fox News the “real energy” is at Trump rallies and touted the sitting president's success in unraveling many Obama policies.

 “That election in 2016 was a rebuke on Obama's legacy,” she said.

-Trump, meanwhile, is stumping for Republicans in North and South Dakota, as Obama returns to the trail.

-The Obama speech was a preview of the argument that Obama is likely to make throughout the fall.
+The Obama speech was a preview of the argument Obama is likely to make throughout the fall.
 On Saturday, the former president will stump for House Democratic candidates from California at an event in Orange County, a conservative-leaning part of California where Republicans are at risk of losing several congressional seats.

 Next week, Obama plans to campaign in Ohio for Richard Cordray, the Democratic nominee for governor, and Ohio Democrats.

-In Illinois, the ex-president repeatedly argued that Republicans have reversed course in the Trump era on several issues, from the deficit to Russia.
+In Illinois, Obama repeatedly argued that Republicans have reversed course in the Trump era on several issues, from the deficit to Russia.

 “What happened to the Republican Party?” he said.
 “Its central organizing principle in foreign policy was the fight against communism, and now they’re cozying up to the former head of the KBG.”

-He also referenced the anonymous New York Times op-ed and said of the claim staffers are secretly working to keep Trump in line, “That’s not how our democracy is supposed to work.
+He also referenced the anonymous New York Times op-ed and said of the claim staffers are secretly working to keep Trump in line, “That’s not how our democracy is supposed to work."

 “These people aren’t elected, they aren’t accountable, they’re not doing us a service by actively promoting 90 percent of the crazy stuff that’s coming out of this White House and then saying, ‘don’t worry, we’re preventing the other 10 percent.’”